house-r/os4life/howtoplay.md

-# Rashaun is a lazy bitch
+# Relax ill do this eventually